Renting Your Website

-Your website should be viewed as an asset, yet you are “renting” the key marketing piece for your business.
-Is it better to lease an asset or own an asset?
-And how much does supporting a local business matter?
+Your website should be viewed as an asset.
+Should you be “renting” the key marketing piece for your business?
+It is better to lease an asset or own an asset.
+For most local business owners, supporting another local business matters.

 Basic Shared Design

 With DIY site builders like Squarespace, you are renting their design templates.

 And so are hundreds of other businesses.

 Their designs are limited, too, meaning your website will end up looking like hundreds of others out there.
 That’s not very unique.
 But maybe that doesn’t matter?

 The goal with a website?
 To be found in the search engines.

 That means you need access to SEO tools.
 While you can access a few tools, there are fewer options with your rented website for customizing key elements like header tags (H1-H6) and unique page titles.